 In the ACT, management of the above psychotropic drugs are managed by ACT Health Protection Services.
 You can find more information at https://health.act.gov.au/health-professionals/pharmaceutical-services/controlled-medicines.

-For the purposes of this policy an "assistant" is a veterinary nurse or veterinary technician working under the direct supervision of a registered veterinary surgeon.
+For the purposes of this policy an "assistant" is a veterinary nurse or veterinary technician working under the direct supervision of a registered veterinary practitioner.

-A veterinary surgeon may write a prescription for a Scheduled Drug for veterinary treatment only and must endorse all such prescriptions with the words “FOR ANIMAL TREATMENT ONLY”.
+A veterinary practitioner may write a prescription for a Scheduled Drug for veterinary treatment only and must endorse all such prescriptions with the words “FOR ANIMAL TREATMENT ONLY”.

 A Scheduled 8 substance or benzodiazepine for animal use may be supplied or used only by the veterinary practitioner or by an assistant working under the direct supervision of a veterinary practitioner, following an examination of the animal.

-Barbiturate euthanasia solutions must only be used by a veterinary surgeon, or by an assistant working under the direct supervision of a veterinary surgeon following an assessment by a veterinary practitioner.
+Barbiturate euthanasia solutions must only be used by a veterinary practitioner, or by an assistant working under the direct supervision of a veterinary practitioner following an assessment by a veterinary practitioner.

 Schedule 8 substances must be stored apart from all other goods in a separate room, safe, cupboard, or drawer that is securely fixed to the premises and kept locked when not in immediate use.

-When a Controlled (Schedule 8) Medicine is lost or the veterinary surgeon suspects that the substance has been lost the veterinary practitioner must tell the ACT chief health officer, in writing, about the loss or suspected loss and how it happened as soon as practicable (but not later than 7 days) after the day the veterinary surgeon becomes aware of the loss or suspected loss.
+When a Controlled (Schedule 8) Medicine is lost or the veterinary practitioner suspects that the substance has been lost the veterinary practitioner must tell the ACT chief health officer, in writing, about the loss or suspected loss and how it happened as soon as practicable (but not later than 7 days) after the day the veterinary practitioner becomes aware of the loss or suspected loss.